 - Mix a few drops of neem oil with your preferred carrier oil (e.g. jojoba, coconut, or olive).

-- Massage this into your scalp and let it sit overnight or for a few hours before washing.
+- Massage this into your scalp once per day and let it sit for 1–2 hours before washing.
 (Leaving it overnight or applying it more often may lead to irritation.)

 4. Tea Tree Oil

-Tea tree oil is anti-fungal, so it is a very effective ingredient for killing the fungi that is causing dandruff.
+Tea tree oil is anti-fungal, so it is a very effective ingredient for killing the fungus that is causing dandruff.

 - The easiest way to use tea tree oil is to add it to your shampoo.
 The proportion should be around five drops of tea tree oil to 150mL of shampoo.
 The tea tree oil percentage in your shampoo should be about 5%.

 - You can also add a few drops to your hair oil and leave it on your scalp overnight or for a few hours before rinsing and washing with a mild shampoo.